Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Sure, sure, you’re thinking, there’s not an official Ironman world record, but there are still times that everyone knows are the fastest—and isn’t that basically just as good?

-In a much simpler vein, there are also courses that are simply known to be fast—Ironman Brazil, Challenge Roth, Bahrain 70.3—and those that are known to not be fast—Kona, for instance (making Daniela Ryf’s performance there in 2018 even more impressive—even with it being a “fast” year).
-For instance, Ironman Cozumel last year had notably fast swim times with a heavy current, leading to Blummenfelt’s 39-minute 2.4-mile.
+In a much simpler vein, there are also courses that are simply known to be fast—Ironman Brazil, Bahrain 70.3—and those that are known to not be fast—Kona, for instance.
+For instance, Ironman Cozumel 2021 had notably fast swim times with a heavy current, leading to Blummenfelt’s 39-minute split for 2.4 miles.
 For what it’s worth, second place Ruedi Wild came out of the water with Blummenfelt, and finished in a time (7:36:35) that would have also broken the existing “unofficial” Ironman world record.
-And the women’s winner, Svensk, also set a new Ironman-brand world record.
+And the women’s winner, Sara Svensk, also set a new Ironman-brand world record that day.
 The Cozumel course, it appears, was fast–whatever the reason.

 Then, there are the issues around when a course gets shortened or modified.
 In 2018, Ironman said they would recognize the times set at Ironman Texas as “world’s best” and “course best” times despite the bike course being shortened—leading to much debate.
 They had initially said course record times set would come with an asterisk.
 Both the previous world’s fastest Ironman-brand times were set there by Matt Hanson (7:39:25) and Melissa Hauschildt (8:31:05).